code-423n4/2022-02-jpyc/README.md

 - Ends February 26 2022 23:59 UTC

 ## Background
 JPYC is the first of its kind as a Japanese yen stable coin in Japan on Ethereum.
 Legally it is "Prepaid payment instrument for own business" in Japan.
-JPYC has a current working product as we call it "previous JPYC".
+JPYC has a current working product as we call it "previous JPYC" here.
 Previous JPYC's information, white paper, and more can be found [here](https://jpyc.jp).

 This time we decided to deploy a new version of JPYC with totally new smart contracts.
 ## Brief introduction